jaspector

 Inspections are next-day call-in; times cannot be scheduled; inspectors cannot call before arrival.

-Typical inspection sequence: The county does not publish a single universal inspection matrix on the reviewed public pages.
+Typical sequence: The county does not publish a single universal inspection matrix on the reviewed public pages.
 Current materials confirm required building inspections, project inspection sheets issued with permit issuance, trade permits for electrical/plumbing/mechanical work, and a final inspection before certificate of occupancy.

-Do I need a building permit in unincorporated Monroe County, GA?
+01 Do I need a building permit in unincorporated Monroe County, GA?

 The county issues permits, reviews construction plans, and performs inspections for all building and trade work for which permits are issued.
 Covered work includes single-family dwellings, manufactured homes, multi-family, commercial, pole barns, enclosed sheds, garages, pools, tiny houses, barndominiums, carports, additions, accessory dwelling units, renovations, finished basements, porches/decks, signs, fences over 6 feet, and interior alterations.
 Separate trade permits are required for electrical, plumbing, and mechanical work unless otherwise noted by the Community Development Manager.

-How much does a building permit cost in unincorporated Monroe County, GA?
+02 How much does a building permit cost in unincorporated Monroe County, GA?

+Building permit fees in unincorporated Monroe County, GA are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not publicly posted.
 Public permit rosters suggest the county tracks permit type, square footage, and approximate construction value, but no official fee formula was published.
 The county's steps sheet states the fee schedule is available in the office..

-How do I apply for a building permit in unincorporated Monroe County, GA?
+03 How do I apply for a building permit in unincorporated Monroe County, GA?

-1. If the parcel does not have an assigned address, start with an address-assignment application through Monroe County Planning and Zoning.
+To apply for a building permit in unincorporated Monroe County, GA, follow these steps: 1.
+If the parcel does not have an assigned address, start with an address-assignment application through Monroe County Planning and Zoning.
 2. Obtain any prerequisite outside approvals (septic, well, driveway permits from respective county departments).
 3. Retrieve the county building and zoning application packet online, by email, or from the Community Development Department.
 4. Complete the packet in full and assemble all required supporting documents; incomplete applications will be rejected.
 5. Submit the application, plans, and attachments to all listed Community Development staff email addresses.
 6. County and contract plan-review staff review the application.
 7. Pay assessed permit fees once determined.
 8. After approval, the permit is issued with the inspection sheet; trade permits, demolition permits, inspections, and certificate-of-occupancy issuance are coordinated through the county building office.

-How long does it take to get a building permit in unincorporated Monroe County, GA?
+04 How long does it take to get a building permit in unincorporated Monroe County, GA?

-How do I schedule a building inspection in unincorporated Monroe County, GA?
+05 How do I schedule a building inspection in unincorporated Monroe County, GA?

-Inspections can be scheduled via: Building Inspection Requests Form, Phone.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Monroe County, GA via: Building Inspection Requests Form, Phone.
 If no one answers the phone, leave a voicemail with the permit number, address, inspection type, contact information, and any special information for inspectors..